memfault/interrupt/_posts/2024-07-24-choosing-or-building-an-embedded-db.md

 If this sounds confusing, that's because it is.
 Even when working in a systems language such as C, we get used to the convenient abstraction of "an integer" without worrying about how it is laid out in memory.
-So let's take a look at how the a 32-bit unsigned integer with the hexedecimal value `0xDEADBEEF` is stored in memory using either endianness convention:
+So let's take a look at how the a 32-bit unsigned integer with the hexadecimal value `0xDEADBEEF` is stored in memory using either endianness convention:

 | endianness    | byte 0 | byte 1 | byte 2 | byte 3 |